-Palmers Green has a large number of traditional North London homes with long rear gardens, which makes it a common place for homeowners to add sheds, log cabins or garden workshops.
-When those structures are installed, the base underneath them becomes one of the most important parts of the entire project.
+We cover the whole of Palmers Green for all concrete base work, Palmers Green has a large number of traditional North London homes with long rear gardens, making it more than common for homeowners to add sheds, log cabins or garden workshops.
+When those structures are installed, the concrete base structure underneath them is crucial, it becomes one of the most important parts of the entire project.

 We regularly install concrete shed bases throughout Palmers Green for homeowners adding new outdoor buildings.
 Every installation focuses on getting the ground preparation right first so the finished slab stays level and performs properly for many years.